The King of the Monsters wiki last edited by reverendhunt on 01/06/18 05:25PM

 Unlike most fighting games, a second player cannot interrupt a single-player game for a versus match.
 Instead, joining in immediately turns the game into a two-on-two co-operative mode.
 Before the game starts, players can optionally change it into a single one-on-one versus match (where the losing player can restore their stamina by continuing).

 It was released for the Neo Geo AES for all regions during their respective launch dates.
 It was also ported to the Super Nintendo Entertainment System in 1992 and the Sega Genesis in 1993, both by TAKARA.
-Unlike most Neo Geo games of the era, this game did not receive a port to the Neo Geo CD (likely due to the Great Hanshin earthquake earlier in the year).
+Unlike most Neo Geo games of the era, this game did not receive a port to the Neo Geo CD.

 The game would eventually be followed up with a sequel, titled King of the Monsters 2: The Next Thing, which adds more elements from beat-'em-ups.
 It's also a likely inspiration for the Game Boy Advance game Godzilla: Domination!